grafana/agent/docs/sources/upgrade-guide/_index.md

 ### Deprecation of Dynamic Configuration

 [Dynamic Configuration](https://grafana.com/docs/agent/latest/cookbook/dynamic-configuration/) will be removed in v0.34.
-The use case of dynamic configuration will be replaced with Flow Modules.
+The use case of dynamic configuration will be replaced with Modules in Grafana Agent Flow.

 ## v0.32.1